 Gathering logs that contain IP addresses are quite common across your infrastructure.
 Your firewalls, web servers, wireless infrastructure, and endpoints can contain IP addresses outside your organization.
-Having additional data on those logs that give you the Geolocation of the IP address helps in your investigations and understanding of your traffic patterns.
+Having additional data on those logs that give you the Geolocation of the IP address helps your investigations and understanding of your traffic patterns.

-For Example, if you can see logs on a World Map, you know if you are communicating to a country you don’t normally talk to.
+For example, if you can see logs on a World Map, you can quickly identify communications with countries you haven’t communicated with previously.

 Now you can easily see traffic to Brazil, something your organization might not normally do.

 Let’s go through all the steps you will need to do on your Graylog box to get your system to enrich your log data.

 The first step is to download the database of Geolocation information.
-In this guide, we will be using the MaxMind GeoLite2 Database in the binary format (.mmdb).
-You can download these files here.
+(In this step-by-step guide, we will use the MaxMind GeoLite2 Database in the binary format (.mmdb).
+You can download these files here.)

-Once you have downloaded the files, the next step is to store the geolocation database on all servers running Graylog, and ensure the file permissions are set to allow Graylog the ability to read the file.
-In this example, the file is located at /etc/graylog/server/GeoLite2-City.mmdb
+Once you have downloaded the files, the next step is to store the geolocation database on all servers running Graylog and then set the file permissions to allow Graylog to read the file.
+In this example, the file’s location is here: at /etc/graylog/server/GeoLite2-City.mmdb

-Now we need to configure the Lookup Table to read the database when an input is given to it.
-We will first create the data adapter under System -> Lookup Tables and Select “Data Adapters”.
-On this page, select “Create data adapter”, and fill in one like below:
+Next, we need to configure the Lookup Table to read the database when an input is added.
+We will first create the data adapter under System -> Lookup Tables and Select “Data Adapters.”
+On this page, select “Create data adapter,” and fill in one like below:

 Next, we need to create a Cache with the “Create cache” button like below:

 In the last step in the Lookup Table, we need to create the table itself, using the created data adapter and cache from the previous two steps: